Skip to content

 2-x-6-roof-raftersHowever, we need to be sure your roof falls within that 95%.
 To do this, a third-party architect or structural engineer will evaluate your building and the solar system that’s been designed for your property.
 If they find that the roof can adequately support the weight of the panels, they’ll provide a certified letter stating their approval.

-If they find that the roof cannot support the added weight, they’ll recommend what changes need to be made in order to safely install the panels.
+If they find that the roof cannot support the added weight, they’ll recommend what changes need to be made in order to install the panels safely.
 These could include things like repairing or replacing the roof or adding additional support to the rafters or beams

-You and your solar installer will review these changes to see if they fit your goals for the project.
-If they do, the changes will be made and the revamped structure will be reevaluated.
-If the structural engineer deems the structure safe, they’ll give their letter of approval and the solar installation can start.
+You and your solar installer will review these changes to see if they fit your project goals.
+If they do, the changes will be made, and the revamped structure will be reevaluated.
+If the structural engineer deems the structure safe, they’ll give their letter of approval, and the solar installation can start.

 How Will the Weight of Snow on Your Panels Impact Your Roof?

-The next question for those of us that live in areas with heavy snow storms is "what about the added weight of snow?"
+The next question for those of us who live in areas with heavy snow storms is, "What about the added weight of snow?"
 You can rest assured the structural engineers will take into consideration the average snowfall amounts for your area when they evaluate your structure and the proposed solar system.

 Your solar panels and roof will not be affected by snowfall except for rare extreme cases.
 Solar panels are assigned a pressure rating that measures the amount of pressure a panel can handle before the added weight will hurt the panels.
 This rating is 5,000 or more Pascals (Pa) for most panels, which allows for the accumulation of two to four feet of snow.